 Boulder County continues to work with unincorporated subdivision residents to find a solution for fixing deteriorating subdivision roads.
 In 2017, the first Public Improvement District (Burgundy Park) was formed to create a funding mechanism for road reconstruction and paving within a specified subdivision.
+Repaving of Burgundy Park subdivision roads took place in the summer of 2019.

-Subdivision Paving Projects – Community Use Roads
+Community Use Roads

 - Subdivision Paving Comment Form or call 303-441-1612